Patric/bollard-service-app/README.md

 username: user_1
 password: test

+# Implementation

-GIFs: (Application GUI on the right side, Arduino Serial Port on the bottom, Application console on the left.
+(Application GUI on the right side, Arduino Serial Port on the bottom, Application console on the left.
 Authentication steps are visible in application console)

+***Mobile PWA***

 Logging in: